-The French Quarter: I have been going to The French Quarter for over 35 years.
+The French Quarter: I have been going to The French Quarter for almost 40 years.
 This is my favorite area.
 I love walking, listening to music and eating some great, great food.
 The architecture is really amazing.
 I have never seen it look so clean and so good!
 But once I experienced Bourbon Street, I avoided it totally by walking Royal, Chartres or Dauphine, which are far nicer.
-Whereas, once I used to always stay in the Quarter, I now prefer to stay outside and to go there.
+Whereas, once I used to always stay in the Quarter, I now prefer to stay outside and to go there to visit.

 Royal Street Galleries: I enjoy walking along Royal and checking out the antique stores and galleries.
 M. S. Rau is known for its fine arts and antiques at 630 Royal.

 Bourbon Street is great to experience in small doses as it can be a little crowded and tacky.
 But you need to see it.
 Stop in at Maison Bourbon to listen to some great jazz.
 Around the corner is Preservation Hall at 726 St. Peter.
 Check out a performance of this legendary New Orleans jazz venue.
 Have a drink at Pat O’Brien’s at 718 St. Peter.
 The outdoor patio is great on a warm night.

 For the first time, on a previous trip, I stayed in Faubourg Marigny which is across Esplanade Ave. from the French Quarter.
 It has some really wonderful restored Creole-style cottages.
 I like being in a quiet neighborhood but within walking distance to the Quarter.
 It has become a lively neighborhood with good restaurants and music clubs.
 I went to Frenchmen Street which is a great alternative to Bourbon Street.
 There are some great music venues here in the three block strip of clubs and restaurants.
 I really liked the vibe and uncrowded streets.
 I liked The Spotted Cat at #623 Frenchman St.